tuxtof/labs/calm/lab1/calm_workshop_lab1.rst

 Adding A DB Service
 ===================

-With these basics setup, let’s create our first service.
+We'll now create the basic service.

 - Click the + sign next to **Services** in the **Overview** pane.

 - Notice that the **Configuration** pane has changed and there is now a box in the **Workspace.**

 - Name your service **MYSQL** in the *Service Name* field.

 - The *Substrate* section is the internal Calm name for this Service.
 Name this **MYSQLAHV**

 - Make sure that the Cloud is set to **Nutanix** and the OS set to **Linux**

 - Configure the VM as follows:

 .. code-block:: bash